About the Fire Prevention Fee

 Do I still need to pay previously billed SRA fees?

 Yes.
 Fee payers are still responsible for paying their SRA Fee bills that were generated prior to July 1, 2017, including those which are overdue that may have potential penalties and interest.
-No new bills we be generated after July 1, 2017.
+No new bills for periods on or after July 1, 2017 will be generated after July 1, 2017.

 Will I get a refund for past years?